Thomas Jefferson Dreams of Sally Hemings: Depiction of the Jefferson-Hemings relationship

 O'Connell's depiction of the relationship between Jefferson and Hemings received criticism from some media outlets and on social media.
 Points of contention focused on whether Hemings was capable of consenting to a relationship due to being a slave as well as the age difference between the two; Jefferson was in his 40s while Hemings was approximately 14 years old when their relationship is believed to have begun.

 Constance Grady of Vox and K.W.
 Colyard of Bustle both noted that as Hemings was a slave, she would be incapable of giving or withdrawing consent, with Colyard further stating that "You can't wave a magic wand and make historical tragedies disappear because you want to write a shocking, "sexy" story."
 The novel was criticized on social media and by authors such as Ijeoma Oluo and Roxane Gay.

 Of the relationship between the two historical figures, O'Connell wrote in an author's note that he "At the beginning I assumed that Jefferson and Hemings' relationship had commenced with rape and amounted to, at best, a grudging submission on her part to demands she was powerless to resist ….
 Eventually I came to believe that Hemings's feelings for Jefferson might well have fallen somewhere along the spectrum between love and Stockholm syndrome."
 Ron Charles noted that depicting the relationship between Hemings and Jefferson was difficult, as if "he makes Sally a willing participant in this relationship, he risks excusing the malignancy in our national mythology.
-But if he portrays Sally as a wholly powerless victim, he denies her ability to negotiate the contradictory forces at work in Jefferson’s delusional paradise."
+But if he portrays Sally as a wholly powerless victim, he denies her ability to negotiate the contradictory forces at work in Jefferson's delusional paradise."

 Brendan Wolfe of Encyclopedia Virginia was critical of Grady's Vox article, as he felt that they were viewing the novel and Hemings through a modern day perspective.
 He stated that there was no concrete evidence that Jefferson fathered Hemings's children as the DNA evidence could only show that a male of the Jefferson family was the father.
 Wolfe also wrote that the relationship between Jefferson and Hemings was something of which that historians only recently began to argue in favor.
-He also questioned the accuracy of the term 'teenager' in the time period that the book was set, as it was a more recent term and that in Hemings's time she would be seen more as an adult than a child.
+He also questioned the accuracy of the term 'teenager' in the time period that the book was set, as it was a more recent term and that in Hemings's time she would be seen more as an adult than a child or anything in between.